Organ repertoire: France

 During the Romantic era, technological advances allowed new features to be added to the organ, increasing its potential for expression.
 The work of the French organ builder Aristide Cavaillé-Coll in particular represented a great leap in organ building.
 Cavaillé-Coll refined the English swell box by devising a spring-loaded (later balanced) pedal with which the organist could operate the swell shutters.
 He invented an ingenious pneumatic combination action system for his five-manual organ at Saint-Sulpice.
 He adjusted pipemaking and voicing (final regulation of the pitch and tone) techniques, thus creating a whole family of stops imitating orchestral instruments such as the bassoon, the oboe, and the flute.
 He introduced divided windchests which were controlled by ventils, allowing for the use of higher wind pressures.
 For a mechanical tracker action to operate under these higher wind pressures, pneumatic assistance provided by the Barker lever was required, which Cavaillé-Coll included in his larger instruments.
 This pneumatic assist made it possible to couple all the manuals together and play on the full organ without expending a great deal of effort.
-All these innovations allowed the organist to execute a seamless crescendo from pianissimo all the way to fortissimo: something that had never before been possible by the organ.
+All these innovations allowed the organist to execute a seamless crescendo from pianissimo to fortissimo: something that had never before been possible by the organ.
 Composers were now able to write music for the organ which mirrored that played by the symphony orchestra.
 For this reason, both the organs and the literature of this time period are considered symphonic.

 César Franck, Charles-Marie Widor, and Félix-Alexandre Guilmant were important organist-composers who were inspired by the sounds made possible through Cavaillé-Coll's advances in organ building.
 They wrote extensively for the organ, and their works have endured.
 A particularly important form of organ composition in the Romantic era was the organ symphony, first seen in César Franck's Grand pièce symphonique and refined in the ten symphonies of Widor and the six of Louis Vierne.
 The organ symphony, comprising several movements, paralleled symphonies written for the orchestra.
 Guilmant wrote several compositions similar to organ symphonies; however, preferring to remain in the classical mold, he called them sonatas.
-In addition to organ symphonies, composers of the day wrote in other forms: Franck wrote eleven other major organ works, including the Prélude, Fugue et Variation and the Trois Chorals; Widor wrote a Suite Latine on various plainsong tunes; Vierne composed 24 pièces de fantaisie, of which the Carillon de Westminster is perhaps the best-known.
-The influence of these composers has persisted through generations of composers for the organ through history, all the way to the modern-day composers like Olivier Messiaen and Naji Hakim, and modern-day improvisers like Pierre Cochereau and Pierre Pincemaille.
+In addition to organ symphonies, composers of the day wrote in other forms: Franck wrote eleven other major organ works, including the Prélude, Fugue et Variation and the Trois Chorals; Widor wrote a Suite Latine on various plainsong tunes; Vierne composed 24 pièces de fantaisie, of which the Carillon de Westminster is perhaps the best known.
+The influence of these composers has persisted through generations of composers for the organ, all the way to the 20th- and 21st-century composers like Olivier Messiaen and Naji Hakim, and modern-day improvisers like Pierre Cochereau and Pierre Pincemaille.